 Data Migration

 Data is the lifeblood of any e-commerce business.
-A smooth Shopify to Magento 2 migration customer experience relies heavily on the successful transfer of data, including products, customer data, and order histories.
+A smooth Shopify to Magento 2 migration customer experience relies heavily on successfully transferring data, including products, customer data, and order histories.
 The Shopify to Magento 2 data migration process must be meticulous to prevent data loss, ensure data integrity, and guarantee that no crucial business information is overlooked.

 SEO Implications and Maintaining Search Rankings